×

 Direct cremation costs in the UK

-The cost of funerals is rising in the UK, and it has been consistently for the last two decades.
+Funeral costs are rising in the UK, and they have been consistently for the last two decades.

-According to the SunLife Cost of Dying Report 2024, there has been a 126% increase in the cost of funerals in the UK within the last 20 years.
+According to SunLife, there has been a 134% increase in the cost of funerals in the UK within the last 20 years.
 Against a general increase in consumer prices of 72% within the same period, we can see the issue: funeral prices are rising faster than many other things.

-SunLife also says that the average funeral cost in the UK in 2023 was £4,141, which is a lot of money for anyone.
-We hope that it brings some comfort to know that direct cremation is generally a lot cheaper than this.
+SunLife also says that the average funeral cost in the UK last year was £4,285, which many would regard as a lot of money.
+We hope that it brings some comfort to know that direct cremation prices are generally a lot cheaper than this.

 What is the cheapest way to be cremated?